Get customized results?

 Small business energy rates

 Businesses have the right to choose an electricity supplier in deregulated energy markets like Texas and New York.
-Energy choice creates competition among power companies to provide the best small business electricity rates and high-quality service.
+Energy choice creates competition for power companies to provide the best small business electricity rates and high-quality service.

 Average small business electricity rates